 Options for holding meetings

-For now, you can hold members’ meetings and board meetings online or by phone, even if your letters patent or bylaws do not allow this.
+Until November 21, 2020, you can hold members’ meetings and board meetings online or by phone, even if your letters patent or bylaws do not allow this.

 If you hold a board meeting online or by phone, directors must be able communicate with each other at the same time, which means simultaneously and instantaneously.

 If the deadline for your annual members’ meeting would have been: